dadi/cdn/docs/workingWithImages.md

 ### Image manipulation options

-_Note: the format of the source image is automatically identified by Barbu_
+_Note: the format of the source image is automatically identified by DADI CDN_

 | Parameter     | Type          | Description |
 | :------------ | :------------ | :---------- |